BitBagCommerce/SyliusCmsPlugin/README.md

     </a>
 </h1>

+# Demo

+We created a demo app with some useful use-cases of the plugin!
+Visit [cms.bitbag.shop](https://cms.bitbag.shop) to take a look at it.

 ## Overview

 Almost each eCommerce app has to present some content.
 Managing it is often done via third-party libraries like Wordpress, eZ Platform or a built-in content management system.
 As Sylius does not have a CMS in the standard platform, we decided to develop our own which will be as flexible as Sylius.
-This plugin allows you to add dynamic blocks with images, text or HTML to your storefront as well as pages and FAQ section.
+This plugin allows you to add dynamic blocks with images, text or HTML to your storefront as well as pages and FAQs section.

 ## Installation
 ```bash